allcommerce/bc-mooncat-docs/docs/update.md

 5. Apply your new theme to live.

-## How to revert the ealier version
+## How to revert the earlier version

-To restore the ealier version, Check this [instruction](https://support.bigcommerce.com/s/article/Marketplace-Theme-Updates#restore) or watch the video below:
+To restore the earlier version, Check this [instruction](https://support.bigcommerce.com/s/article/Marketplace-Theme-Updates#restore) or watch the video below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eZdmudDUrQE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>